Xiaoyan-Adele/Hertie-School-Python-Project-Political-Motivation-behind-French-EV-Promotion/README.md

 ## This repo functions as a dairy of the author's learning process:
 * folder "Dataset" collects scrapped data from the web as well as the topic classifiers

-* folder "Codes" contains both the web scrapping code in python and the code for later data analysis.
-Meanwhile, as part of the course requirement, a seperate description of the code book will also be uploaded in this section.
+* folder "Code" contains both the web scrapping code in python and the code for later data analysis.
+Meanwhile, as part of the course requirement, a separate description of the codebook will also be uploaded in this section.

 * folder "Literature Review" includes all references used in this project and